tang4595/tang_network/README.md

 #### Setup

-- Implements the configurations for your project,
+- Implementing the configurations for your project,
 ```dart
 /// Configuration.
 class MainConfigNetworkHttp implements NetworkHttpConfig { ... }